3tw/VueComponents/README.md

 Vue.prototype.$http = axios
 ```

-Setting up the chart inside a parent component is really easy.
+Setting up the chart inside a parent component is quick and easy.
-All you have to do in the parent component is add a repository as "repoUrl".
+Inside the desired component add "repoUrl" linking to a desired repo.
 LanguageChart will detect the languages inside the repo and display a chart.

 ```
 data() {